Mayte Garcia: Relationships

-In 1990, 16-year-old Garcia met Prince backstage in Barcelona after he saw a tape of her dancing.
-After she graduated high school in Germany at the age of 17, Prince became her legal guardian.
+In 1990, 16-year-old Garcia met Prince backstage after he saw a tape of her dancing.
+After she graduated from high school in Germany at the age of 17, Prince became her legal guardian.
 Upon moving to Minneapolis, Prince and members of his team helped set her up with her own apartment.
 "At first, I stayed at the Sofitel, then they moved me to a nice little prairie house at the Country Suites, but I couldn't even make a cup of tea there, so they got me an apartment and rented furniture," she said.
 When she was 19, Prince instructed her to get on birth control thus beginning their sexual relationship.
 After a four-year courtship, they married on February 14, 1996.

 Their only child, Amiir, was born with Pfeiffer syndrome type 2 on October 16, 1996.
 He was unable to breathe without a ventilator and died six days after his birth.
 A week later, the couple was interviewed on The Oprah Winfrey Show, where they pretended their son was still alive.
 According to Garcia, they were unable to process his death.
 "We believed he was going to come back, that souls come back.
 We didn't want to acknowledge he was gone," she said.
 Depressed from the loss of her son, Garcia contemplated suicide, but the affection of her dog, Mia, stopped her.
 After a subsequent miscarriage, their marriage deteriorated and they divorced in 2000.

 Garcia dated choreographer Wade Robson from 2000 until 2001.

 Garcia dated drummer Tommy Lee from heavy metal band Mötley Crüe for two years.
 In 2002, Lee proposed to Garcia before a performance in Fort Wayne, Indiana.
 They ended their engagement in 2003.

 In August 2022 she met pianist Niels Lan Doky, and after a year of dating, they plan to marry in October 2025.